Save Money with the Synder Partner Program Today!

 Learn more about the accounting landscape.
 Read our articles about the Big 4 and top accounting firms in the US.

-Standard pricing structures used by CPAs
+Standard fees used by CPAs

 CPAs generally use one of 3 pricing structures (or a combination of them):

-A flat fee is a fixed price.
+• A flat fee: A flat fee is a fixed price.
 CPAs often use them for more predictable work, like a standard tax return.
 It’s a straightforward method and you won’t get any surprises when the bill comes.

 How much does preparing specific tax forms cost?